 Whether you’re a seasoned astronomer or an enthusiastic hobbyist, having accurate location data is essential for celestial navigation, astrophotography, and telescope alignment.
 Fortunately, with the power of Raspberry Pi 5 and INDI (Instrument Neutral Distributed Interface) GPS support, harnessing the wonders of the universe has never been easier.
-In this guide, we’ll explore how to integrate INDI GPS support into a Raspberry Pi 5 for astronomy applications.
+In this guide, we’ll explore how to integrate INDI GPS support using GPSD into a Raspberry Pi 5 for astronomy applications.

 This article describes the procedure to install software onto a 64-bit Raspberry Pi 5 with 8GB RAM running Debian GNU/Linux 12 (bookworm) which is booted from a 1TB NVMe SSD drive.
 This may work fine for other configurations, so please do let us know if it does, or tell us about any issues you faced and detail your configuration.
 Thanks!